apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 about the physical safety of their fellows.
 They're talking about something else.
 Memory safety, or thread safety, or reference safety, or something of that sort.

+Since it seems like nobody can really define what safety is, here's my own definition.

 <br>

 ## The Video: